Importance of Securing Business Data

 6. Not Ensuring Your Hardware and Software is Compatible

-You just downloaded the latest and greatest software or operating system upgrade but forgot to check whether your hardware can support the new processing load and memory requirements of the new software.
+Imagine you just downloaded the latest and greatest software or operating system upgrade but forgot to check whether your hardware can support the new processing load and memory requirements of the new software … and now it doesn’t work.
+Oops!
 Best to check in advance that your server is up to date and capable of supporting your new upgrade.
 Newer versions of software typically need more computing resources to function properly.
 Specifically, be sure to check the minimum requirements for the computer’s processing speed (CPU), memory (RAM), and storage capabilities.

 PRO-Tip – always go a factor of 1-2 times over and above the minimum requirements when matching equipment to software.
 You will have just extended the usability of the equipment to account for future upgrades.